contagon/handbook/handbook/33-records-and-reports.md

 * Those who have been baptized and confirmed
 * Those under age 9 who have been blessed but not baptized
 * Those who are not accountable because of intellectual disabilities, regardless of age
-* Unblessed children under 8 when both of the following apply:
+* Unblessed children under age 9 when both of the following apply:

 	+ At least one parent or one grandparent is a member of the Church.
 	+ Both parents give permission for a record to be created.
 (If only one parent has legal custody of the child, the permission of that parent is sufficient.)